mylivn-gmbh/backend-test-assignment/README.md

 * You can use JUnit, TestNG, Scalatest, Specs, etc.

 #### Project
-* You project should use Maven, Gradle or SBT.
+* Your project should use Maven, Gradle or SBT.
 * Do not use unnecessary libraries.

 #### Quality